The APS system:

 1/2: ♦ diamonds: the ego's most cherished goals This is useful for grouping together the functions shared in common by either the two-letter function attitude combinations (SP, SJ, NP, NJ, TP, TJ, FP, FJ) or three letter "intelligence types": STP, STJ, NTP, NTJ, SFP, SFJ, NFP, NFJ), for whom either one or both functions will fall into the same block.
 Keirsey had said that I/E was the least important factor, and even the EAR study supported it.
 So when speaking of TP's, for instance, we can mention "resistant Te", or "regrettable Fi".
 When talking about NTP's, they will both have "immature Si".

-I also decided to give names to the tandems by which process occupies them.
-Still reconsidering these, since the names are clunky, and did not resonate with people I mentioned them to:
+My earlier attempt to give names to the tandems (the names were clunky, and did not resonate with people I mentioned them to, but they do actually parallel the new names):

 Objective processing=Perception (P) The eight functions are then expressed as: